AdobeDocs/commerce-cloud-service.en/help/cloud-guide/services/opensearch.md

 ### Remove plugins for OpenSearch

-Removing the plugin entries from the `opensearch:` section of the `.magento/services.yaml` file does **not** uninstall or disable the service as you might expect.
-You must reindex your OpenSearch data.
-This behavior is intentional to prevent possible loss or corruption of data that depends on these plugins.
+Removing the plugin entries from the `opensearch:` section of the `.magento/services.yaml` file does **not** uninstall or disable the service.
+To fully disable the service, you must reindex your OpenSearch data after removing the plugins from your `.magento/services.yaml` file.
+This design prevents the possible loss or corruption of data that depends on these plugins.

 **To remove OpenSearch plugins**: